usc-ee250-spring2020/GrovePi-EE250/ee250-lab04/part2/README.md

     python3 udpServer1.py
     python3 udpServer2.py

-Question 1: What happens when you run both server scripts?
+Question 1: What happens when you try to run both server scripts?
+Copy-paste the output into your lab answer sheet.

 Stop any running instances of the server scripts by clicking anywhere inside the terminal window to bring it into focus and pressing `Ctrl+c`.
 This sends the